More than 30 countries recognise Libya's rebels

-Five countries moved to recognise the NTC on Tuesday -- Iraq, Morocco, Bahrain, Greece and Nigeria -- joining the United States and the major European Union countries.
+Four countries moved to recognise the NTC on Tuesday alone -- Iraq, Morocco, Bahrain and Nigeria -- joining the United States and the major European Union countries.

 Libya's rebel NTC has declared itself the sole legitimate representative of the Libyan people and formed an interim government as it conducted military operations against Gaddafi.